Ladbrokes signs software deal to boost online presence

 The betting firm will take on 40 staff from Playtech to form a new digital marketing team, the companies said on Monday.
 Ladbrokes' customers will get access to Playtech's 200 casino games this year, before their gaming assets are eventually merged onto one platform.

-Ladbrokes, a familiar sight in Britain's town centers with 2,200 retail outlets, has struggled to keep up with the online offering of UK market leader William Hill Plc.
+Ladbrokes, a familiar sight in Britain's town centres with 2,200 retail outlets, has struggled to keep up with the online offering of UK market leader William Hill Plc.

-Earlier this month, William Hill took full control of the internet venture it previously ran with Playtech, buying out the latter's stake for 424 million pounds ($633 million) as it looks to expand online.
+Earlier this month, William Hill took full control of the internet venture it previously ran with Playtech, buying out the latter's stake for 424 million pounds as it looks to expand online.

-The online gambling sector is seeing a wave of consolidation and deals amid signs that the U.S. is readying to legalize it.
+The online gambling sector is seeing a wave of consolidation and deals amid signs that the U.S. is readying to legalise it.
 Online gambling firm 888 announced two U.S. agreements on Monday.

 Ladbrokes said the deal with Playtech should help spur its own growth, but declined to say how much it expected to profit.